Protect Your Home and Wallet:

 This is a big red flag if they can’t show up on time to give you a quote.
 If they don't show up on time to try and get your business how frustrating is it going to be when you have to call them for showing up late on the project or not at all?

-If they just show up to your house without doing a phone consultation that is huge red flag.
+If they just show up to your house without doing a discovery call that is huge red flag.
 Here is why.

 2.)
 Do they appear like they personally have their act together?